palewire/palewire/README.md

 [django-rapture](https://github.com/palewire/django-rapture)|An archive of the Rapture Index at raptureready.com|
 [django-swineflu](https://github.com/palewire/django-swineflu)|A quick and dirty data dump of the H1N1 flu vaccine locations that LA County public health currently buries in a PDF|
 [django-urlarchivefield](https://github.com/palewire/django-urlarchivefield)|A custom Django model field that automatically archives a URL|
+[lametro-api](https://github.com/datadesk/python-lametro-api)|A simple Python wrapper for the L.A.
+Metro’s API for bus stops, routes and vehicles
-[pastpages2gif](https://github.com/palewire/pastpages2gif)|Create an animated GIF from the PastPages news homepage archive|
+[mappingla](https://github.com/datadesk/latimes-mappingla-api)|A Python wrapper for accessing the Mapping L.A.
+Boundaries API [pastpages2gif](https://github.com/palewire/pastpages2gif)|Create an animated GIF from the PastPages news homepage archive|
+[pluggablemaps](https://github.com/datadesk/latimes-pluggablemaps-usstates)|A pluggable GeoDjango app with the boundaries of all states in the United States of America.
+Geography, loosely coupled
+[pluggablemaps-hackshackers](https://github.com/palewire/hackshackers-dec2010)|A GeoDjango app that maps unemployment, meant to demonstrate concepts from my talk
+[pluggablemaps-lametrorail](https://github.com/datadesk/latimes-pluggablemaps-lametrorail)|A pluggable GeoDjango app mapping the Los Angeles Metro Rail system
+[pluggablemaps-uscounties](https://github.com/datadesk/latimes-pluggablemaps-uscounties)|A pluggable GeoDjango app with the boundaries of United States counties
+[pyplacefinder](https://github.com/datadesk/pyplacefinder)|A very simple wrapper for Yahoo PlaceFinder [python-elections](https://github.com/datadesk/python-elections)|A Python wrapper for the Associated Press' U.S. election data service
-[scrapy-calaccess-crawler](https://github.com/california-civic-data-coalition/scrapy-calaccess-crawler)|A Scrapy app to scrape campaign-finance data from the California Secretary of State’s CAL-ACCESS website|
+[qiklog](https://github.com/datadesk/latimes-qiklog)|A simplified wrapper for Python's logging module [scrapy-calaccess-crawler](https://github.com/california-civic-data-coalition/scrapy-calaccess-crawler)|A Scrapy app to scrape campaign-finance data from the California Secretary of State’s CAL-ACCESS website|
-[storysniffer](https://github.com/palewire/storysniffer)|Inspect a URL and estimate if it links to news story|
+[statestyle](https://github.com/datadesk/latimes-statestyle)|A Python library that standardizes the names of U.S. states [storysniffer](https://github.com/palewire/storysniffer)|Inspect a URL and estimate if it links to news story|
 [storytracker](https://github.com/palewire/storytracker)|Tools for tracking stories on news homepages|
 [webcitation](https://github.com/palewire/webcitation)|A simple Python wrapper for the webcitation.org capturing service|